January 25, 2023

-Over 150 million individual tax returns are expected to be filed in 2021.
-The IRS expects 4 out of 5 tax returns will be prepared electronically using tax software and anticipates issuing more than 90% of refunds in fewer than 21 days.
+Over 168 million individual tax returns are expected to be filed in 2023.
+The IRS expects 4 out of 5 tax returns will be prepared electronically using tax software and anticipates issuing most refunds in fewer than 21 days.
 To receive your refund in the fastest and safest way, the IRS recommends choosing e-file and direct deposit for refunds.

 Here are a few tax preparation tips:

 - To help prevent identity theft the IRS recommends filing earlier in the tax season.

 - Visit the IRS website (irs.gov).
 The IRS website is full of valuable information.

 - Gather all important tax documents using documents collected last year as a guide.
 A few important documents include:

 - 1099s (miscellaneous income, interest, dividends, certain government payments, distributions from pensions, annuities, retirements, etc.)